Russian chanson: History

 After the fall of the Soviet Union and the establishment of the Russian Federation, the musical style of the songs began to shift, although the content did not.
 Modern artists affiliated with the Chanson genre often sing not in the traditional style used even by the Khrushchev-era performers, but more professionally, borrowing musical arrangements from pop, rock, and jazz.
 Although the strict cultural control of the Soviet Union has ended, many Russian officials still publicly denounce the genre.
 Russia's prosecutor general, Vladimir Ustinov, referred to the songs as "propaganda of the criminal subculture".
 However, there is a radio station called Radio Chanson that broadcasts chanson round the clock.
 Radio Chanson is also the founder of the Chanson of the Year awards ceremony held annually at Russia's main concert venue, the State Kremlin Palace, awarding artists performing in the genre.
 Many politicians are fans of the genre, and one of the popular modern chanson singers, Alexander Rosenbaum, was a member of the Duma as part of the United Russia Party.
 Rosenbaum was also awarded the title of People's Artist of Russia by a decree of Vladimir Putin.

+In the Russian music industry, the term "Russian chanson" was introduced as a euphemism in the 1990s, when criminal songs began to be heard on stage, radio, and television, and were popularized by the Moscow radio station of the same name, the St. Petersburg radio station Night Taxi, and the production companies Master Sound Records (which existed from 1997 to 2017) and "Russian Chanson" (2002–2016), along with their subsidiaries.
+The founder and director of Russian Chanson, who remained active until his death in 2006, was businessman and producer Yuri Nikolaevich Sevostianov (1961–2006).

+Since 2002, the Song of the Year award ceremony has been held at the State Kremlin Palace with the participation of these production companies, and its official founder was the management of Radio Chanson.
+The participants were performers of a wide variety of genres and styles, sometimes loosely related to song.